raidenyn/NHibernate.GraphQL/README.md

 ### Select data optimization

-GraphQL allows optimize amount of data sending between server and client sides, but it would be also great to optimize traffic between application and database.
+GraphQL allows you to optimize the amount of data being sent between server and client sides, but it would be also great to optimize traffic between application and database.

-Method `OptimizeQuery` keeps only explicitly requested fields in LINQ query:
+The method `OptimizeQuery` keeps only explicitly requested fields in a LINQ query:

 ``` cs